LISTS OF FAVOURITES

 LEAST FAVOURITE FOODS

 I won't spend too much time on this, because these 'foods' really aren't worth it.
-Their best use is as fillers for the dustbin.
+They're best thrown in the dustbin.

 1) OLIVES : Ugh!
 Have you ever made the mistake of mistaking an olive for a nice juicy grape?
 Never again - big mistake.